 - $1 million for case management services to help people who return more than one positive drug test result during the trial to access the services and treatment identified in their treatment plan

 - $3 million in funding to boost drug treatment capacity in the three trial sites and respond to any additional treatment demands

 - approximately $6 million in an individual funding pool for accredited treatment support for individuals identified through the trial, in the event state or Commonwealth funded services are not able to be accessed in a timely manner.

-The drug testing trial is part of a range of welfare measures designed to better support people into work and ensure the welfare system continues to provide a safety net for those who need it most.
+The drug testing trial is designed to identify job seekers with drug use issues, help them to access treatment and increase their chances of gaining employment.
+The trial will better support people with drug use issues to address their barriers to work and ensure the welfare system continues to provide a safety net for those who need it most.
 The trial and the Treatment Fund are subject to the passage of legislation.